ComplianceAsCode/content/docs/manual/developer/05_tools_and_utilities.md

 - `duplicate_subkeys`: finds (but doesn't fix!) any rules with duplicated `identifiers` or `references`.
 - `sort_subkeys`: sorts all subkeys under `identifiers` and `references`.
-- `sort_prodtypes`: "sorts the products in prodtype"
+- `sort_prodtypes`: sorts the products in prodtype.
+- `add-cce`: automatically assign CCE identifiers to rules.

 To execute: